Google Analytics vs Snowplow Analytics

 Data Collection:

-Snowplow Analytics: Also provides event-level data collection, but with complete ownership of data.
+Snowplow Analytics provides event-level data collection, but with complete ownership of data.
 It allows unified logging across platforms and detailed event tracking.
 It is however less suitable for website analytics.

 User Interface:

-Snowplow Analytics: Has a relatively lower level of abstractions with data tracked directly into your data warehouse.
-The interface and data querying would depend on your data warehouse.
+Snowplow Analytics has a relatively lower level of abstractions with data tracked directly into your data warehouse.
+The interface and data querying depend on your data warehouse.

 Usability:

-Snowplow Analytics: Favors a more technical audience, providing raw data with the flexibility to slice, model, and store data.
-It may require higher technical involvement.
+Snowplow Analytics favors a more technical audience, providing raw data with the flexibility to slice, model, and store data.
+It also requires some more technical knowledge.

 Compliance with GDPR and HIPAA:

-Snowplow Analytics: Because you own all the data, GDPR, and HIPAA compliance can be managed more rigorously, assuming adequate safeguards in your data warehouse.
+Snowplow Analytics allows you to own all the data, which makes it easier to manage GDPR, and HIPAA compliance, assuming adequate safeguards in your data warehouse.

 Snowplow Pricing